Digital systems engineering

 Digital and signal technologies, embedded systems)

-Engineering students specialising in « Electronics » boast a wide spectrum of abilities in the areas of electronics, embedded systems, communication technologies and multimedia components.
+Engineering students specialising in « Digital systems » boast a wide spectrum of abilities in the areas of electronics, embedded systems, communication technologies and multimedia components.

-Our students in electronics focus their skills on data processing algorithm design and embedded system architecture on complex structures (centered on processors, memory chips, logic circuits, etc.).
+Our students in Digital systems focus their skills on data processing algorithm design and embedded system architecture on complex structures (centered on processors, memory chips, logic circuits, etc.).

 This field of expertise requires a strong training background in integrated circuit electronics, digital systems, signal processing (analysis, coding, transmission) and electronics computing (programming, operating systems, networks, optimisation).